Table of Contents

 Explanation

-Contribution margin is the amount left-over after deducting from the revenue, the direct and indirect variable costs incurred in earning that revenue.
+After deducting the direct and indirect variable costs incurred in earning the revenue, the contribution margin represents the amount left-over.
 This left-over value then contributes to paying the periodic fixed costs of the business, with any remaining balance contributing profit to the owners.
 Hence, we can calculate contribution margins by deducting the total variable cost from the total sales.

 To calculate the contribution margins, we need to consider three things:

-- Variable Expenses: Variable expenses are those expenses which tend to change with the volume of sales, such as the cost of goods sold.
+- Variable Expenses: Variable expenses are those expenses that tend to change with the volume of sales, such as the cost of goods sold.

 Alternate Contribution Margin formula:

-Unit contribution margin per unit denotes the profit potential of a product or activity from the sale of each unit to cover per-unit fixed cost and generate profit for the firm.
-E.g., a firm sells a product at Rs 10 per piece and incurred variable costs per unit Rs 7, the unit contribution margin will be Rs 3 (10 – 7).
+Unit contribution margin per unit denotes the profit potential of a product or activity from the sale of each unit to cover per-unit fixed costs and generate profit for the firm.
+E.g., if a firm sells a product at Rs 10 per piece and incurs variable costs per unit of Rs 7, the unit contribution margin will be Rs 3 (10 – 7).

 Relevance and Uses of Contribution Margin Formula